jqphu/blog/data/blog/pocket-universe-chapter-2-bali.md

 Being the only engineer on the team, whatever I was productive in mattered the most.

 After a week we had a basic simulator running which could process transactions.
-It would use Alchemy and Quicknode to get the blockchain data.
+It would use Alchemy and QuickNode to get the blockchain data.

 I set up a stress test to measure the latency.
 I listened to every transaction in the mempool and replayed it with our custom simulator.